algovista-collab/Machine-Learning-Specialization/Unsupervised Learning/Week 2/Collaborative_Filtering_Algorithm.md

 # Collaborative Filtering: Content-Based Approach

 In the Content-Based approach to Collaborative Filtering, we assume that features describing each item (e.g., movie genres) are known.
 We then learn a set of parameters for each user to predict their rating for any given item.
+It is gathering of data from multiple users to predict the value for future users.

 ## 1. Notation and Variables